GLOBAL MARKETS-Where did all the bulls go? Rallies stall as EU summit begins

 LONDON, July 17 (Reuters) - Europe's stock markets and fast charging currencies were left treading water on Friday, as EU leaders met in Brussels to try to hammer through a 750 billion euro post-pandemic recovery fund.

-European and world equity markets were heading for their third weekly gain in a row, but they were the smallest yet and Friday's go-slow involved all the main asset classes from commodities to bonds.
-[O/R] [.EU]
+European, U.S. .SPX and world equity markets .MIWD00000PUS were heading for their third weekly gain in a row, but they were the smallest yet and Friday's go-slow involved all the main asset classes from commodities to bonds.
+O/R.EU

-London's FTSE and Madrid had all sagged into the red in early trading and though the euro ticked up, Italian and Spanish bond yields were struggling to stay anchored to their recent lows.
-[GVD/EUR]
+London's FTSE .FTSE, Germany's DAX .DAX and the euro EUR= all managed to tick higher but Milan .FCHI and Madrid .IBEX had sagged into the red as their governments' bond yields struggled to stay anchored to recent lows.
+GVD/EUR

 "Presumably, as is the way of Europe, they will agree to come back from more talks followed by a compromise and a watered down deal," Societe Generale's Kit Juckes said of the EU discussions.
 "The positive though is that we are getting a recovery fund."